creative-area/jQuery-form-autofill/README.md

-#jQuery form autofill
+# jQuery form autofill

 jQuery plugin to simply autofill an empty form with data.

 ## Documentation

-See complete documentation and demo : http://labs.creative-area.net/jquery.formautofill/
+<a href="http://labs.creative-area.net/jquery.formautofill/doc/">See complete documentation and demo</a>

 ## Usage